4dboard/Proxy-yxorP/README.md

 #### /plugins/

-While PHP-Proxy includes a number of native plugins, users are encouraged to create their own custom plugins, which can then be loaded automatically from this subdirectory.
-See /plugins/TestPlugin.php for an example.
+Users are encouraged to create their own unique plugins in this subdirectory, which will then be loaded automatically from the main directory.
+The proxy, which comes with a number of built-in plugins, is not without its limitations, and users are urged to create their own custom plugins in order to broaden the range of options available.
+Think of a simple example like the file /plugins/TestPlugin.php in the plugins directory as an illustration.

 ![image](https://user-images.githubusercontent.com/6468571/152181962-33e4e658-5fbc-4b2d-9366-7147e9fabe65.png)
 ![image](https://user-images.githubusercontent.com/6468571/157206367-1c11d91a-87e6-4724-8501-14d9860d78de.png)